 2.)
 Post your memory verses around the home.

 This does not have to be anything fancy.
 Use post it notes or index cards.
 Write your memory verse for that week and add it to different spots in the house where you happen to sit or stand often.
 This would be in front of the kitchen sink, above the stove, on the washing machine, at the computer, on the bathroom mirror, etc. Need peace?
 Grab this set of FREE printable scripture cards.
 Or try this set that is especially made for moms.

 3.)
 Listen to sermon podcasts or stream a sermon online during daily activities.

-If you need to multi-task, try listening to a sermon online.
+If you need to multi-task, try listening to an american prophecy or a sermon online.
+If you do your research you should be able to find a free online Christian faith resource that you can rely on.
 This is a great way to get in God’s word and also some housework, chores, or exercise.
 Try streaming it through your smart phone or iPod and listen to it with headphones to drown out the kids playing in the background if it’s a distraction to you.

 4.)
 Do your daily devotions with your children.

 Who said that your daily Bible study always has to be done alone and in complete silence?
 I don’t know about you, but complete silence and even alone time are pretty difficult to come by when you have a large family, or any kids really.
 Moms often don’t even get to go to the bathroom alone!